woocommerce/qit-documentation/docs/intro.md

 <div style={{ display: 'flex', alignItems: 'center', margin: '30px 0' }}>
   <img src={QITImageURL} alt="QIT the Beaver" width={175} style={{ marginRight: '20px' }}/>
   <div>
-    <h2>Meet QIT the Beaver</h2>
+    <h2>And there's QIT the Beaver</h2>
     <p>
-        QIT the Beaver is here to guide you through your testing journey.
-As the cheerful mascot of our platform, QIT represents the simplicity, efficiency, and fun of testing with our toolkit.
-Let him lead the way to flawless plugins and themes!
+        He's our adorable mascot.
+He's here to show you that tests can be fun and easy!
     </p>
   </div>
 </div>